Sydney Bakes In Hottest Day In Three Years - UrduPoint

 "Climate change is a threat to people's health as well as to our environment and we need to acknowledge there's a need for a comprehensive response."

-More than 70 bushfires and grass fires were burning across New South Wales -- 29 of them still out of control, the state's rural fire service said in a statement.
+More than 70 bushfires and grass fires burned across New South Wales, with over a dozen out of control in the late afternoon, the state's rural fire service said.

-"With very hot, dry and windy conditions, and total fire bans in place, know your risk and what you will do if threatened by fire," it said.
+"With very hot, dry and windy conditions, and total fire bans in place, know your risk and what you will do if threatened by fire," the fire service said in a message on social media.

-Temperatures across much of New South Wales would be up to 10C above average, the Bureau of Meteorology said, though cooler conditions were forecast for the evening.
+Temperatures were set to cool in the evening, the Bureau of Meteorology said.

+It urged vulnerable people to use fans and air conditioners or seek cool spots in libraries, community centres and shopping centres.